kwea123/fish_detection/README.md

 If you forget to run them, you could get `ImportError: No module named deployment` or `ImportError: No module named object_detection` when training.

-For people who just want to use my pretrained weights, go to `9.
-Run inference`.
+For people who just want to use my pretrained weights, go to [9.
+Run inference](https://github.com/kwea123/fish_detection/blob/master/README.md#9-run-inference).

 ## 2. Prepare TFRecord